fricciardi/datetime2/src/README.txt

 * Decoupling between operations on date and time objects and their representation.
 * Access to different calendars, for input parsing and output formatting.
-* Access to different time representation systems, also for input and output.
+* Access to different time representations, also for input and output.
-* Ability to dynamically load new formatting classes.
+* Ability to dynamically register new formatting classes.
 * Internationalization.
 * Implementation of the part of the Unicode Locale Database concerned with dates and times.
 * Interface with other Python modules or inclusion of their functionalities in its submodules.

+These objectives are very long term ones, which I am setting because it is important to establish a direction for the project.
+Do not expect to see them implemented in initial versions of the module, even if you will be able to see traces of them early.

 License
 =======